LeaderPortfolio

 Early Life

 John H. Tyson was born on September 5, 1953, in Springdale, Arkansas.
-He is the grandson of John W. Tyson, the founder of Tyson Foods, and the son of Don Tyson, who also served as the CEO of the company.
-Tyson graduated from Springdale High School and later attended Southern Methodist University, where he earned a bachelor's degree in business administration.
+He is the grandson of John W. Tyson, who founded Tyson Foods in 1935.
+His father, Donald J. Tyson, served as CEO of the family business.
+Tyson graduated from Springdale High School in 1971.
+He attended the University of Arkansas, where he was initiated into the Phi Delta Theta fraternity in 1972.
+He later transferred to the University of Southern California and then to Southern Methodist University, where he earned a bachelor's degree in business administration in 1975.
+He also attended the University of Arkansas School of Law for a year but did not pursue a legal career.

 Rise to Success

-Tyson's career at Tyson Foods began in his teenage years.
-He joined the board of directors in 1984, became vice chairman in 1990, and was president of the beef and pork division in 1993.
-He became CEO in 1999 and held the position until 2006.
-Since 1998, he has served as Chairman.
-Under his leadership, Tyson Foods acquired IBP, Inc. and Hillshire Brands, significantly expanding the company's portfolio and market presence.
+Tyson started working at Tyson Foods during his teenage years.
+He joined the board of directors in 1984.
+He served as vice chairman in 1990 and became president of the beef and pork division in 1993.
+He was appointed CEO in 1999 and has been the chairman since 1998.
+Under his leadership, Tyson Foods acquired IBP, Inc., in 2001, becoming the world's largest protein-processing company.
+He also led the acquisition of Hillshire Brands in 2014.

 Key Business Strategies